 So what about Facebook messaging, Twitter tweets, and other social networking communication tools?
 How should “we” decide which of these services really merits persistent SSL?
 More important, who is this “we,” anyway?
 Who’s actually going to make these decisions?
 Rather than trusting in the “systemic process” of competition among cloud computing companies, for whom security can be an element of non-price competition, the Anointed presume to make these decisions for everyone else.

-Paying for SSL In a world of trade-offs, it’s important to look not just at the opportunity cost of providing features like persistent SSL, but also at the additional sources of revenue that could cover the costs of cloud computing features like SSL.
+In a world of trade-offs, it’s important to look not just at the opportunity cost of providing features like persistent SSL, but also at the additional sources of revenue that could cover the costs of cloud computing features like SSL.
 If we can “grow the pie,” the trades-offs made to support persistent SSL will not be so painful.
 Two potential revenue streams seem obvious.

 First, Google and other cloud service providers could simply charge for persistent SSL.
 For instance, Google currently charges $50/year/user for customized, ad-free Google Apps email accounts.